-- ¼ teaspoon oregano
+- ¼ teaspoon dried oregano

-- ¼ teaspoon cumin
+- ¼ teaspoon ground cumin

-- 1 cup chicken or vegetable broth
+- 1 cup low-sodium chicken broth, or substitute with vegetable broth

-- 8 ounce can of tomato sauce
+- 8 ounces tomato sauce

-Whisk and ensure flour and spices are evenly distributed.
+- Whisk and ensure flour and spices are evenly distributed.

-Continue to cook over medium heat until sauce reaches desired thickness.
+- Continue to cook over medium heat until sauce reaches desired thickness.

-Pour sauce over prepared enchiladas and bake.
+- Pour sauce over prepared enchiladas and bake.

-Save any unused portions in a jar or other airtight container in the refrigerator for up to 3 days.
+- Save any unused portions in a jar or other airtight container in the refrigerator for up to 3 days.